tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: Which storage classes are available for the Amazon Elastic File System?
 A: In order of cost Standard, Backup, Infrequent Access and Archive.
 The cost depends on factors such as region.

 - Q: Do NAT Gateways have a cost?
 A: They are charged by the hour.

+- Q: What is the purpose of the NAT gateway?
+A: A NAT gateway is the primary means by which an EC2 instance launched in a private subnet can talk to the outside world.
+This can be useful for installing and updating software.
+In order to access EC2 instances with only private IPs, we could launch a bastion server in the public subnet of the VPC.
+EC2 instances in the same VPC can talk to each other.
+You want to configure the security group of the private instances to alllow SSH traffic (port 22) from the bastion host's security group.
+See https://medium.com/@tejasmane485/aws-bastion-host-secure-remote-access-to-your-private-instances-7012a5a74fb3.

 - Q: What does AWS recommend that you do to setting up a cost allocation report?
 A: Assign cost allocation tags to your resouces.